nicoboyce/nicoboycedotcom/gear.md

 *When I do upgrade from my D3300, I could get something like a D7200 (which is only a year newer and has the same sensor) or a  D500 (barely newer than the D7200 but a lot more expensive) or I guess switch systems and get all new glass and a full-frame DSLR (still old tech) or a mid-range mirrorless like the Sony A7?
 I'm really not sure at this stage.
 I like the look of the OM-1 II but how futureproof is it?
 The Sony A9 III is mindblowing in specs but also price.*

 These are equipped with a range of Nikkor lenses.
-Most of my shots I use the Nikon AF-P DX NIKKOR 70-300mm f/4.5-6.3G ED VR and I'll also carry a 15-55mm.
+Most of my shots I use the Nikon AF-P DX NIKKOR 70-300mm f/4.5-6.3G ED VR and I'll also carry an 18-55mm.
 The telezoom has a Hoya circular polarising filter on the end.

 ![Nico in the wild.](/public/img/snap.jpg)
 *Nico in the wild.*